miekg/skydns2/README.md

     ;; ANSWER SECTION:
     1.rails.production.east.skydns.local.
 3600 IN SRV 10 0 8080 service1.example.com.

-### Subdomains
+### Wildcards

-Of course using the full names isn't *that* useful, so SkyDNS lets you query for subdomains, and returns responses based upon the amount of services matched by the subdomain.
+Of course using the full names isn't *that* useful, so SkyDNS lets you query for subdomains, and returns responses based upon the amount of services matched by the subdomain or from the the wildcard query.

 If we are interesting in all the servers in the east-region, we can just leave of the right most labels from our query: